-PAS 19, Employee Benefits - Defined Benefit Plans: Employee Contributions Amendments
+PAS 19, Employee Benefits - Defined Benefit Plans: Employee Contributions (Amendments)

 PAS 19 requires an entity to consider contributions from employees or third parties when accounting for defined benefit plans.
 Where the contributions are linked to service, they should be attributed to periods of service as a negative benefit.
 These amendments clarify that, if the amount of the contributions is independent of the number of years of service, an entity is permitted to recognize such contributions as a reduction in the service cost in the period in which the service is rendered, instead of allocating the contributions to the periods of service.
-This amendment is effective for annual periods beginning on or after January 1, 2015.
-It is not expected that this amendment would be relevant to the Group since it has no defined benefit plans with contributions from employees or third parties.
+This amendment is not relevant to the Group since it has no defined benefit plans with contributions from employees or third parties.

-The Annual Improvements to PFRSs (2010-2012 cycle) are effective for annual periods beginning on or after January 1, 2015 and are not expected to have a material impact on the Group's consolidated financial statements.
+Annual Improvements to PFRSs (2010-2012 cycle)

+These improvements are effective for annual periods beginning on or after July 1, 2014.
+Unless otherwise stated, these amendments have no significant impact on the Group's consolidated financial statements.
 They include:

-- PFRS 2, Share-based Payment Definition of Vesting Condition This improvement is applied prospectively and clarifies various issues relating to the definitions of performance and service conditions which are vesting conditions, including: - a performance condition must contain a service condition - a performance target must be met while the counterparty is rendering service - a performance target may relate to the operations or activities of an entity, or to those of another entity in the same group - a performance condition may be a market or non-market condition - if the counterparty, regardless of the reason, ceases to provide service during the vesting period, the service condition is not satisfied. - PFRS 3, Business Combinations Accounting for Contingent Consideration in a Business Combination
+- PFRS 2, Share-based Payment Definition of Vesting Condition - This improvement is applied prospectively and clarifies various issues relating to the definitions of performance and service conditions which are vesting conditions, including: - a performance condition must contain a service condition - a performance target must be met while the counterparty is rendering service - a performance target may relate to the operations or activities of an entity, or to those of another entity in the same group - a performance condition may be a market or non-market condition - if the counterparty, regardless of the reason, ceases to provide service during the vesting period, the service condition is not satisfied.

+PFRS 3, Business Combinations - Accounting for Contingent Consideration in a Business Combination

-The amendment is applied prospectively for business combinations for which the acquisition date is on or after July 1, 2014.
-It clarifies that a contingent consideration that is not classified as equity is subsequently measured at fair value through profit or loss whether or not it falls within the scope of PAS 39, Financial Instruments: Recognition and Measurement (or PFRS 9, Financial Instruments, if early adopted).
-The Group shall consider this amendment for future business combinations.
+This improvement clarifies that a contingent consideration that is not classified as equity is subsequently measured at fair value through profit or loss whether or not it falls within the scope of PAS 39, Financial Instruments: Recognition and Measurement (or PFRS 9, Financial Instruments, if early adopted).
+This is not relevant to the Group as it has no business combination with contingent consideration.